Art by, Spacedorf / Dorf

 Ariesa: Originally the ariesa and the carcili first interacted when a slumbering carcili took over the body of a sun ariesa.
 This event would become well known to the sun ariesa as the "Completion of the path to enlightenment".
 This event spurred an increase in disciples of the sun ariesa's monastic teachings up until first genuine contact with the carcili, whereupon it was discovered that the enlightenment that the ariesa so yearned for was merely the dreamwalking of a large psychic species.
 Though this was a disappointment, the ariesa quickly recovered and determined that the act of being dreamed was a valuable experience and relations between the ariesa and the carcili have never been better.
 Though, the moon ariesa do occasionally challenge the carcili to a fight, as they are one of the largest challenges a moon ariesa may overcome.

 BVo9: BVo9 are too damn loud; keep the music down, I'm trying to sleep here.
 Even BVo9 who end up in a carcili's dream end up giving a rowdy and unpleasant dream with lots of bad music, making it hard for a carcili to focus on calming a BVo9 down.
-BVo9 see carcili as too watery—you can't race a water creature so what's the point of them?
+BVo9 see carcili as too watery, you can't race a water creature so what's the point of them?
 Rare individuals of each have been reported to trade protection from other predatory carcili for drug gel (to be ingested on special war raids).
 Also, there are rumors that a group of BVo9 that visited Bellidae became established somewhere in the planet's depths.
 Individuals equipped for the trip were fashioned with pleasant whalesong and radar ping modifications.
-How this trip could have been a success is a mystery, as information about it is sparce.
+How this trip could have been a success is a mystery, as information about it is sparse.

 Giant eel-like creatures are a common symbol in BVo9 culture, though no one can explain why.

 Gemimi: The carcili aren't fond of the gemimi, with their play-acting and duality of the mind.
 The carefreeness often comes off to these colossal beings as foolishness or stupidity, leading to much derision by the solitary snakefish.
-The time between dreams.
 The gemimi in turn have a special hatred for being dreamed by the carcili as it imposes a one-ness of mind during the dream, which is so greatly against their normal duality that it can cause great stress and mental issues for the gemimi.

 This is exacerbated by the fact that the head of a gemimi is a strange place for other species, and many carcili dislike dealing with the mental apparitions of the gemimi almost as much as the gemimi hate being bodyjacked to begin with as a result.
 The carcili also dislike the close relationship between the gemimi and libraille, and often oppose them out of spite.